informagi/GEEER/README.md

-Note: pipeline not completely done yet, but code should be functional
+Note: pipeline not completely done yet, but code should be functional.
+Uploads of embeddings are coming soon.

 # GEEER
 Code supporting the paper Graph-Embedding Empowered Entity Retrieval